sree0831/MSP--3/README.md

 -  Comprises a custom server error.
 14. [Base Template](/app/templates/base.html)
 * Includes all the scripts and css files that have been used for the construction of the other templates.

+#### Features Left To Implement

+- A user page where user can see only his recipies.
+- A chat could be added so that users could interact with each other.

+#### Challenges
+- Flask and MongoDB integration was a great learning experience but tricky at times.
+- Creating the logic and routes on python has been the biggest challenge for me.

 ## Testing